Why Value Investing?

 In comparison, while we use the highs and lows of the market to create buying opportunities, our underlying goal in Value Investing is to buy shares in a great business and stick with that business while it grows and creates us wealth.
 We do not try to ‘time the market’.
 Value Investing is about well considered business investment decisions and ignoring the noise that surrounds the market.

 Buy and Hold vs Value Investing

 Value Investing can be used as part of a buy and hold strategy, however it can be used for shorter term strategies as well.
 Where Value Investing has its advantage is that you buy the business at value or at a discount.
 A Buy and Hold investor could end up buying shares at a premium and thus miss out on short to medium term gain.
 For example, if a Buy and Hold investor buys shares in a business at a 10% premium then they need the value of the business to grow by 20% to make a gain of 10% (i.e. the share price will likely ‘revert to norm’ and drop by 10% and then will need to rise by 20% to reach 10% more than the investor paid).
-Whereas, a Value Investor may buy at a 10% discount on the business’s value, so will gain by 30% when the value grows by 20%.
+Whereas, a Value Investor may buy at a 10% discount on the business’s value, so will gain by 30% when the value reverts to norm and then grows by 20%.